VR-cam/WebXR-video-player/README.md

 ## Compatibility

 The current version of the player should run properly on all the mainstream vr headsets on the market with or without a controller.

-Support for Apple Vision Pro is still in development and should arrive soon.
+Eg: Meta Oculus Quest, Pico, Apple Vision Pro ...